keedio/keedio-vagrant/README.md

 vagrant up master ambari1 ambari2
 ```

-this can take several minutes, when it is complete you should be able to access the Ambari web page: master.ambari.keedio.org:8080
+this can take several minutes, when it is complete you should be able to access the Ambari web page: master.ambari.keedio.org:8080.
+The default credentials are both "admin".

 You can suspend the execution of all the VMs with